olegfomenko/blog/_posts/2024-05-08-ring-ct-monero.md

 ---
 layout: post
-title: How does Monero RingCT work?
+title: How Monero RingCT works?
 ---

 It wasn't a coincidence that we were talking about *SAG signatures earlier.
 MLSAG signatures became one of the bases for